straz/artificialtrust/_articles/zerosum.md

 yourself, or get a nice new house.

 It's possible for both competitors to end up as losers.
-The lose-lose outcome is fairly inexpensive and easy to achieve.
+The lose-lose outcome is fairly inexpensive to execute and easy to achieve.
 It turns out to be a terrible idea to apply a lopsided strategy in situations which are not fully zero-sum, but we do it anyway.

 ### So what